-This decreasing property plays the central role in improving the welfare by utilizing the noisy signals as much as possible.
+This decreasing property plays a central role in improving welfare by utilizing noisy signals as much as possible.
 Since monitoring is imperfect, it is inevitable that the opponent observes the bad signal even if the player actually makes the cooperative action choice.
-This inevitably causes the welfare loss to occur, because the opponent might retaliate against the player even when the player actually makes the cooperative action choice.
-In this case, if the monitoring technology is more accurate, the opponent can well incentivize the player with being less sensitive to whether the observed signal is good or bad, safely making the retaliation intensity lower.
+This inevitably causes welfare loss to occur, because the opponent might retaliate against the player even she actually makes the cooperative action choice.
+In this case, if the monitoring technology is more accurate, the opponent can well incentivize the player by being less sensitive to whether the observed signal is good or bad, thereby safely lowering the retaliation intensity.
 This serves to decrease the welfare loss caused by the monitoring imperfection.
-Hence, it is very crucial in welfare consideration to examine whether the experimental results satisfies this decreasing property.
+Hence, it is very crucial in welfare analysis to examine whether the experimental results satisfy this decreasing property.

-This study experimentally evaluates the retaliation intensities.
-We will regard g-TFT strategies as the most appropriate theoretical benchmark.
-G-TFT strategies are the straight-forward stochastic extensions of the well-known Tit-For-Tat strategy, extended to have simple subgame perfect equilibria in imperfect private monitoring.
-G-TFT strategies often appear as the canonical strategies in the theoretical development of equilibrium with private monitoring.
-Not merely is the existence of the equilibria guaranteed, but also, g-TFT strategies are the only equilibrium strategies that provide the simple, analytically tractable characterization.
-The analytical tractability is appealing in the empirical investigation of retaliation intensities.
+This study experimentally evaluates retaliation intensities.
+We regard g-TFT strategies as the most appropriate theoretical benchmark.
+G-TFT strategies are straightforward stochastic extensions of the well-known TFT strategy, extended to have simple subgame perfect equilibria in imperfect private monitoring.
+G-TFT strategies often appear as canonical strategies in the theoretical development of equilibrium with private monitoring.
+Not only is the existence of equilibria guaranteed, but also, g-TFT strategies are the only equilibrium strategies that provide the simple, analytically tractable characterization.
+Analytical tractability is appealing in the empirical investigation of retaliation intensities.